gleechi/gleechi.github.io/pages/unity/VirtualGrasp_UnityAPI.md

 ### MyVirtualGrasp

-MyVirtualGrasp is the customizable main tutorial component.
-It showcases how you could minimally setup a scene by dragging this component into your scene.
-MyVirtualGrasp inherits from VG_MainScript, which wraps the main communication functions of the API.
+MyVirtualGrasp is a customizable main tutorial component.
+MyVirtualGrasp inherits from VG_MainScript, which wraps the main communication functions of the VirtualGrasp API.
 VG_MainScript inherits from Monobehavior so you can use this as a component to a GameObject in Unity.
+All the API functions you want to use in your own scripts can be accessed through VG_Controller.

 ### MyVirtualGraspBurst

-MyVirtualGrasp is the customizable main tutorial component.
-It showcases how you could minimally setup a scene by dragging this component into your scene.
-MyVirtualGrasp inherits from VG_MainScript, which wraps the main communication functions of the API.
-VG_MainScript inherits from Monobehavior so you can use this as a component to a GameObject in Unity. */
+MyVirtualGraspBurst is a customizable main tutorial component.
+MyVirtualGraspBurst inherits from VG_MainScript, which wraps the main communication functions of the API.
+VG_MainScript inherits from Monobehavior so you can use this as a component to a GameObject in Unity.
+In contrast to MyVirtualGrasp, this component uses Burst Jobs to isolate VG updates on a seperate thread. */

-### VG_Editor

-VG_Editor exemplifies how you could provide simple keyboard- or mouse-based grasp labeling functionality for your application.
-The MonoBehavior provides a tutorial on the VG API functions for labeling grasps.